agent18/agent18.github.io/_posts/2020-06-13-python-emacs-setup.markdown

 permalink: /:title.html
 ---

+## Summary:

+**Terminal**

+`which python` to know where it is pointing to in terminal

+`base` is the environment  which means it has a particular python and a particular set of libraries.

+`conda activate base`

+**Emacs**

+environment `base` given in init file with:

+	(setq python-shell-interpreter "/home/eghx/anaconda3/bin/ipython")

+`M-x run-python` seems to open an ipython console which works

+`sys.version` and `sys.prefix` in python to check which "environment" is installed.

+While installing python libraries such as `learntools`, as long as we install (`conda install scipy`, look below on how to install non-conda libraries) it in the `base` environment in the terminal (`source anaconda3/bin/activate` or `conda activate base`), then it seems to be **available in EMACS too**. :)

 ## Installing pythiath

 Rumor has it that anaconda is the shiz and the "best" way to work with